The Top 3 Dark Web Trends in 2024 [VIDEO]

 The infostealer threat is greater than ever.
 While we have covered the top infostealers before, it is undeniable that new malware enters the field frequently.
 Without proper monitoring of the latest threats, your information might be exposed in an easily accessible stealer log and abused to execute attacks.

-This risk can be minimised by using a dark web monitoring tool like Lunar, and actively using the data provided to mitigate the threat.
+This risk can be minimized by using a dark web monitoring tool like Lunar, and actively using the data provided to mitigate the threat.
 To ensure maximum security for you and your data, enhance general security measures and increase awareness of scam messages and phishing.